Applied Mathematics - Structured

 Course Overview

-All PhD students in the College of Science will enroll in a Structured PhD
+All PhD students in the College of Science will enrol in a Structured PhD.

-The research activity of the discipline covers a range of topics in both Applied Mathematics and Theoretical Physics, with particular emphasis on dynamical systems, numerical methods, quantum computation, conformal field theory, modelling and mathematics of biology.
-Members of the discipline are involved in joint projects with other disciplines and research units within the University, such as the Stokes Cluster for Applied Mathematics, the Complex Systems Research Centre, the National Centre for Biomedical Engineering Science or the Biomechanics Research Centre
+The research activity of the discipline covers a range of topics in both Applied Mathematics and Theoretical Physics.
+These include solid mechanics and elasticity, numerical methods, quantum computation, conformal field theory, materials modelling, and mathematical biology.
+Members of the discipline are involved in joint projects with other research units within the University, such as the Stokes Cluster for Applied Mathematics or the Biomechanics Research Centre.

 Entry requirements